How To Start Working Out At Home

 What equipment will I need to work out at home?

-You do not need all the equipment on the list to do the program.
+Another option for you is my PWR at Home program.
+You can start by substituting in household items for the recommended equipment.
+You definitely do not need all the equipment on the list to do this program!
 If you have a pair of dumbbells and some resistance bands, you are great to go.
 Many of the exercises that call for other equipment can be modified using just these items.

 How do I know if I am doing the exercises correctly?